o3de/o3de.org/content/docs/userguide/components/lua-script.md

 ---
-description: ' Use the Lua Script component to add logic to an entity in &ALY;. '
+description: ' Use the Lua Script component to add logic to an entity in Lumberyard. '
 title: Lua Script
 ---
 # Lua Script {#component-lua-script}